armory3d/armory_docs/getting_started/setup.md

 ![](img/setup2.jpg)

-- That's it!
-On Windows, it may take a few seconds the first time you run the player.
-Continue to the [building a scene](../essentials/buildscene.md) tutorial.
+- Continue to the [building a scene](../essentials/buildscene.md) tutorial.
+If you have any trouble setting things up, [contact us](http://armory3d.org/community.html)!

 ![](img/setup3.jpg)